In case you have problems gathering your documents due to school closures or closed test centres, please contact the Central Student Service Desk.

 In certain cases, your results can be verified digitally or can be sent directly from the exam board to the University of Amsterdam.
 For more information please visit uva.nl/onlineverification.

 Watch the video for more information about submitting certified documents.

-More information regarding all of the above can be found in the practical matters section.
-Here you can also find out about the matters you will need to arrange upon arrival, such as registering with the municipality and opening a bank account.
+To get a head start on your preparations, you can also check our webpage on matters you will need to arrange upon arrival, such as registering with the municipality of the city you will move to and opening a bank account.

 All students are required to pay the tuition fee in order to complete their enrolment at the University of Amsterdam.

 Under Tuition fees you can find more information about the various payment options.

 6. Introduction day